tamarin-prover/tamarin-prover/manual/src/004_cryptographic-messages.md

 A function can also have the *No Deconstruction Chain* (NDC) property (see [@DKK-csf26] for details).
 This property, which only depends on the functions and equational theory (and *not* the protocol model), allows Tamarin to eliminate certain branches in its internal reasoning.
-Tamarin automatically detects if a function has this property, and annotates such functions with the attribute `[NDC]` when exporting proofs.
+For all functions with non subterm-convergent equations, Tamarin automatically detects if a function has this property, and annotates such functions with the attribute `[NDC]` when exporting proofs.
 This avoids re-checking whether a function has the property when loading a file again.
 Functions can also be manually annotated, but note that incorrectly declaring a function to have the `NDC` property can lead to incorrect results.

+As the intruder rules can differ between trace and equivalence mode, Tamarin will do the same check in equivalence mode.
+If a function has the property in equivalence mode, it will be annotated with `[NDC-diff]`.
+Note that functions can be `NDC`, `NDC-diff`, or both.

-The automatic check whether functions have the `NDC` property can be disabled using the `--no-ndc` flag in the command line.
+The automatic check whether functions have the `NDC` or `NDC-diff` property can be disabled using the `--no-ndc` flag in the command line.

 Equational theories {#sec:equational-theories}